Unit 13: Big Picture, User Participation Projects and Crowd-Sourcing (Genealogy)

 - Post on your blog (10 points): (a) Can you identify other user participation projects, particularly any that focus on Virginia or local history (or could you suggest a crowdsourcing project for a particular collection); (b) please post a project update also.

 - Submit the Historical Transcription Assignment (150 points), if you've chosen to do this assignment.
-You should submit on Blackboard as a choice assignment.

 Extra credit options